What is No Advice Life Insurance?

 Is life insurance without advice cheaper?

-Recent studies have shown that life insurance without advice can actually be more affordable than insurance purchased through an adviser.
-Direct life insurance products have become increasingly similar to products purchased with advice and, as a result, are now competing for market share.
-Premium rates for direct life insurance have been shown to be significantly cheaper than those for advised products.
+In some cases, life insurance without advice can actually be more affordable than insurance purchased through an adviser.
 Direct life insurance brands adopt a number of approaches to the risk of insuring consumers with limited underwriting, which in turn helps them keep premium costs down.
+However, one thing to be aware of is the set type of cover that's provided with a direct policy e.g. it may not be sufficient for your needs.

 Traps to look out for when it comes to direct life insurance